bitquery/graphql-docs/docs/Examples/Dogecoin/inflow-outflow.md

 # Tranfers of an Address on DogeCoin Network

+## Dogecoin Address Inbound and Outbound Coinpath Depth and Amounts

 Doge Coin is one of the most famous meme coin in the cryptocurrency space.
 Using [this](https://ide.bitquery.io/zFB1y4MP5B) query, we can get the transfers of Doge Coin to a particular address.

 ```graphql